 No need to make a production out of it.
 Simply tell her you’re proud of her, and you expect her to “rest her body quietly” in her new bed just like you do in her old bed.
 When your little angel has been put to bed, forehead kissed and the lights turned out, there are a few different scenarios that can play out.

-The solution to the latter two of these situations is the same.
-Offer a warning when your toddler demonstrates any unwanted behavior, tell them what the consequence is going to be if they do it again, and then follow up on that consequence if and when they repeat it.
+The solution to scenarios 2 and 3 is the same: Offer a warning when your toddler demonstrates any unwanted behavior, tell them what the consequence is going to be if they do it again, and then follow up on that consequence if and when they repeat it.

 One final thought to keep in mind… As much as we’re trying to keep this transition as stress-free and smooth as we can, remember this: you need to steer the ship.
 When toddlers start testing they are usually feeling unsure about who is in charge of making sure they are safe and protected, you want to send a clear message that it’s the adult in the room who is going to keep the ship afloat and on coarse.